-The Sim Out function allows the user to simulate the chlorine level of the instrument in the user selected display range.
-The user enters a ppm value directly onto the screen, and the output responds as if it were actually receiving the signal from the sensor.
+The Sim Out function allows the user to simulate the pH level of the instrument in the user selected display range.
+The user enters a pH value directly onto the screen, and the output responds as if it were actually receiving the signal from the sensor.
 This allows the user to check the function of attached monitoring equipment during set-up or troubleshooting.
 Escaping this screen returns the unit to normal operation.
 Press ENTER to initiate the user entry mode, and the right-most digit of the value will flash.
 Use arrow keys to modify desired value.

-The starting display value in SIM mode will be the last read value of the input.
+The starting display value will be the last read value of the input.
 The output will be under control of the SIM screen until the ESC key is pressed.
-The instrument will automatically terminate the simulated output after 30 minutes and return to normal operation unless the "HOLD" function is engaged.